 If you start implementing ACH in your online store, consider offering it in your brick and mortar locations with a physical terminal or paper checks.
 When you integrate a Point-of-Sale (POS) system, it is easy to track processed ACH transactions between your brick and mortar and online stores.

 Approximately 55% of FlexShopper’s payments are ACH.
 For FlexShopper’s consumers, paying via ACH has been the preferred payment method.

 Wrapping it all up

-Offering a variety of flexible payment methods provides an all-around positive purchasing experience for consumers.
+Offering a variety of virtual terminals for customer payments provides an all-around positive purchasing experience for consumers.
 Given the impressive rise in ACH payments, online or in-person ACH acceptance makes more sense than ever.
-ACH offers easy and cost-efficient payment acceptance that benefits both the merchant and the consumer.
+Easily process ACH transactions and accept more payments, all while driving revenue and retention.

 Anastasia has over 8 years of experience in the eCommerce industry.
 Having been a Customer Care agent in the past, she knows exactly what eCommerce merchants' needs are, and uses her knowledge in Marketing to bring value to the community by sharing her thoughts on relevant topics.